mobimeo/infra-take-home-challenge/README.md

 ## todo:
 - Bootstrap EKS environment for candidates, so they can run terraform and deploy.
 - IAM User for candidate
+- Can we use github hosted runners so that the candidate can write a workflow?
-- Environment should be big enought to host Prometheus and Loki
+- Environment should be big enougth for stuff like Prometheus and Loki